WeberJulian/Data_Compilation/README.md

-# Data_Compilation
+# Drone AI

 ## Objective

-Give a drone the ability to asess to safety of a landing zone underneath from a video feed and to look for a landing zone safe enough.
+Give a drone the ability to assess to safety of a landing zone underneath from a video feed and to look for a landing zone safe enough.
 To be able to test the results I'll implement a basic simulation.

 ## Train the ConvNet (Inception)

-To train the network, I picked a satelite image of a city and drawn a mask of "danger".
+To train the network, I picked a satelite image of a city and drawn a mask of "danger" where the brightness of a pixel represent the level of risk.

 http://www.mediafire.com/view/5hdm63pad6cw29s/Out.bmp